dmcglinn/quant_methods/lessons/git_introduction.md

 for your GitHub user name and your password.
 Note password refers to your personal access token in this case.
 If you setup "SSH" then the commit should go through without having to do anything.

+### f.
+Rinse and repeat

+You've mastered the basic workflow at this point so you can make new changes to your repo.
+You can add data or code or more detailed description of the project on the `README.md` file.

+As you make changes to your files and commit those changes you will be ever increasing the length of the git log or history.
+This can be examined either on github under commit history or in Rstudio by clicking the clock icon on the git tab.

+Note that it is not necessary to Push your code after every commit.
+Typically I just push changes when I'm done with a work session or just finished a task.

+### Review the Rstudio Git tab

 Now is a good time to review the functionality of the buttons on the git tab in
 Rstudio: